 Bad credit these days can affect many areas of your financial life, from buying a car to getting a job.
-Renting with bad credit can be an exceptionally difficult situation to overcome.
+Renting with bad credit can be a difficult situation to overcome.
 As an apartment locator in Dallas, helping people find an apartment when they have bad credit is something we have always seen and is increasingly becoming a more common problem.
 To start, apartment communities are going to check four areas in the qualification process.
 The qualification criteria include your employment, rental history, criminal background and credit report.
-If you do have bad credit, don’t panic, you can still rent an apartment.
+If you do have bad credit, don’t panic, renting with bad credit is still possible.
 It will be a little more difficult, but fortunately, overcoming a poor credit score is a solvable problem that apartment locators see everyday.
 Here are a few steps that might make finding your next apartment a little easier.

 This is the most common way of overcoming a poor credit score when renting an apartment.
 Typically, finding a parent, friend or other relative to co-sign for the lease can be a quick and easy way of getting approved right away.
 While the terms co-signor and guarantor are often used interchangeably by property managers, understand that these are two separate concepts.
 By agreeing to co-sign, the co-signor is essentially putting their credit score on the line for you.
 If you break the lease the broken lease will reflect negatively on both you and your co-signors credit reports.
 Separately, a guarantor, can be held solely responsible for the entire debt in the event you default.
 Be sure to understand what you are signing.

 In the event you’ve been denied for an apartment be sure to pull up your credit report from all three credit reporting agencies.
+Renting with bad credit can easily be done.
 The three major credit reporting companies are Experian, Equifax, and Transunion.
 You can obtain all three reports in one place from Annual Credit Report.